-The two first modern expressions of populism emerged in the late XIX century as agrarian populism (the People’s Party in the US and the Narodni in Russia).
-At that stage, however, populists did not hold governmental power.
-Research of populism becomes significant and rigorous in the early 1960s, after the consolidation of the first wave of populist regimes, that of Latin America in the 1940s-1950s.
-Though scholars underlined ideological or organizational aspects of populism, the scholarship emphasized the relationship between populism and the production process, considering populism as the expression of large masses of popular classes, the result of "backwardness" and as an obstacle to development.
-A case in point is Gino Germani, who saw populism as the expression of the working classes in peripheral countries that underwent “late” modernization processes.
-Another example is provided by Torcuato Di Tella, who conceived populism as an anti-status quo movement, rooted in the condition of the poor masses in third world countries.

-Adolfo Canitrot considered populist economic policies as an answer to recession.
-When resources and labour are not fully employed, there is room for the emergence of an alliance between labour and the industrial bourgeoisie.
-This alliance is viable until the economy reaches full employment, a moment in which populist policies lead to inflation.
-For Cardoso and Faletto, who worked within the dependence theory paradigm, populism was the way by which groups linked to the process of imports substitution and not to the traditional single-export model, attempted to gain political strength through the state; in a period in which the new national industry significantly increased the working class through internal migration.
-Similarly, Vilas understood populism as a strategy of capital accumulation based on a “national industrial bourgeoisie” producing mainly for the internal market, thus ready to support (at least temporarily) increases in real wages for the workers.
-In conclusion, the first wave of literature about populism considered economics as a central feature.
+The first two modern expressions of populism emerged in the late nineteenth century in the form of agrarian populism (the People's Party in the United States and the Narodniks in Russia).
+These did not achieve governmental power at that time, however.
+Research on populism becomes significant and more systematic in the early 1960s after the consolidation of the first wave of populist regimes in Latin America in the 1940s and 1950s.
+Though scholars have emphasized the ideological or organizational aspects of populism, it has focused on the relationship between populism and the production process, considering populism as the expression of the sentiments of mass popular classes, the result of "backwardness," and an obstacle to development.
+Gino Germani saw populism as the expression of the views of the working classes in peripheral countries that underwent "late" modernization processes.
+Di Tella conceived of populism as a movement against the status quo rooted in the experience of the impoverished masses in Third World countries.
+Canitrot considered populist economic policies as an answer to recession.
+When resources and labor are not fully employed, there is room for an alliance between labor and the industrial bourgeoisie.
+This alliance is viable until the economy achieves full employment, at which point populist policies lead to inflation.
+For Cardoso and Faletto, who worked within the Dependence Theory paradigm, populism was the way by which groups linked to the process of import substitution (and not to the traditional single export model) attempted to gain political power through the state at a time when the new national industries significantly increased the size of the working class through internal migration.
+Similarly, Vilas understood populism as a strategy of capital accumulation based on a "national industrial bourgeoisie" producing mainly for the internal market and thus ready to support (at least temporarily) real terms increases in workers' wages.
+To summarize, this first wave of literature about populism considered economy the central feature.

-Following the decline of Latin American populist regimes during the 1960s, researchers in the 1970s and in the 1980s considered it a phenomenon of the past.
-Furthermore, some scholars speculated that in an increasingly global world, populist adventures would become rare.
-At this stage, populism in power was conceived as a regime that had tried to do more than possible – in terms of redistribution and development –and the result was that after a few years the condition of its supporters worsened.
-A case in point is Dornbusch and Edwards’ seminal work about the political economy of populism.
-For them, populism was first and foremost "an approach to economics that emphasizes growth and income redistribution and deemphasizes the risks of inflation and deficit finance, external constraints, and the reaction of economic agents to aggressive nonmarket policies".
-Other orthodox accounts characterized populist rule as expansionary rather than redistributive, since policies such as wage increases were financed by growing deficits and not by tax increases.
+Following the decline of Latin American populist regimes in the 1960s, researchers in the 1970s and 1980s considered populism a phenomenon of the past.
+Some scholars speculated that, in an increasingly globalized world, populist ventures would become rare.
+At this time, populism in power was conceived of as a regime that had tried to do more than was possible in terms of redistribution and development and the result was that, after a few years, the conditions of its supporters worsened.
+For Dornbusch and Edwards' seminal work on the political economy of populism, populism was first and foremost "an approach to economics that emphasizes growth and income redistribution and deemphasizes the risks of inflation and deficit finance, external constraints, and the reaction of economic agents to aggressive nonmarket policies."
+Other accounts characterized populist policies in practise as inflationary rather than redistributive, since policies such as wage increases were financed by expanding deficits rather than tax increases.